by Rob Cox, September 6, 2018

-There are many types of pool covers used to protect the pool during the off season.
-No matter what type of pool cover you have, there is required maintenance every year or two, to replace anchors or water bags, patch the covers, or hold the cover more tightly against leaves and wind are just a few things that you may need to do.
+There are many types of pool covers used to protect a pool during the off-season.
+No matter what type of pool cover you have, there is still required maintenance every year or two.
+Replacing anchors or water bags, patching the cover or holding the cover more tightly against leaves and wind are just a few things that you may need to do.

 Here's a quick list of my favorite winter pool cover accessories for different pool cover types.These are the types of tools and products you might find in a poolman's toolbox!

 These are the types of pool covers that look almost like a trampoline and are held tightly across the pool by a series of anchored straps.
 Threaded brass anchors are drilled into the pool deck, attaching to the springs and straps of a safety cover.
 An installation rod is used to lever the springs over the anchors, making a tight seal over the pool and locking out children, animals and large or small debris.
 Mesh safety covers allow rain water to drain through the very tightly woven material.
 Solid safety covers can have drain panels, or they can be completely solid and use an automatic cover pump.